If you’re new to whips, choosing the right one might be difficult. Especially if you’re not completely sure of what you might want or need.

 Recommended for those who wishes to learn complicated routines and/or really explore the posibilitys of whip cracking.

-Note: I don’t offer stockwhips today but will gladly point you to some fine makers who do if you decide that a stockwhip is the right whip for you.
+We don’t offer stockwhips today but will gladly point you to some fine makers who do if you decide that a stockwhip is the right whip for you.